Larsende/Agility2020-AS3/class1/module1/module08.rst

             }
         }

 #.
-Looking further into this request:.
-The URI is sent to the IP address of BIG-IQ instead of the BIG-IP address per past requests.
+Looking further into this request, the URI is sent to the IP address of BIG-IQ instead of the BIG-IP address per past requests.
 Lines 9-11 target the BIG-IP we would like to build this application on.
 Lines 12-40 build an http application we have in past sections in this lab.

 #.
 Click the blue ``Send`` button.
 Ensure that you receive a 200 OK response.